MicrosoftDocs/windows-iotcore-docs/windows-iotcore/develop-your-app/IoTCoreShell.md

 ## Switching between apps with a Home App

-There are two approaches to create a home app for IoT Core which allows you to switch between different foreground applications.
-Each has an associated sample on GitHub.
+At the moment, the Startup App allows you to create a home app for Windows 10 IoT Core, which allows you to switch between different foreground applications.

-The **IoT Home App** ([sample](https://developer.microsoft.com/en-us/windows/iot/samples/iothomeapp) shows you how to create a simple "Home" app that can navigate back and forth between your other apps and the "Home" app.

 The **IoT Startup App** ([sample](https://developer.microsoft.com/en-us/windows/iot/samples/iotstartapp) represents a simple startup app that lists the installed apps on your device, then launches one using the PackageManager APIs.

-Use either one of these apps as a starting point for your multi-app experience as you see fit.

 ## Switching between apps with HID Injection Keys